top of page

 It was in that moment that I probably started on the path of becoming an artist.
 It was not so much an epiphany but the slight pushing on an already unlatched door, which on opening revealed the multiple layers of vision and experience; shapes forever shifting, depending on the sleight of hand, eye, the fall of particles, light and love.

 I tell this story, forty five years later, as part of my fathers eulogy.
-It had to be about the sea: it was where he cut his teeth and were he discovered who he really was, and, sadly, where he experienced heartbreak and the culturally imposed shame concerning that was to cast the die for the rest of his life.
+It had to be about the sea: it was where he cut his teeth and were he discovered who he really was, and, sadly, where he experienced heartbreak and the culturally imposed shame that was to cast the dye for the rest of his life.

 bottom of page